fathorMB/Quasar/README.md

 The `Quasar.Samples.BasicApi` project now ships with a checkout saga that demonstrates the framework-level orchestration primitives.
 The saga coordinates three commands and persists its state via the default in-memory saga repository.

+Saga state persistence is now provider-agnostic: configure `AddQuasarSagas` with `builder => builder.UseSqlServerSagaStore(...)` or `UseSqliteSagaStore(...)` to reuse the same EF Core connector powering your identity/read model stores.
 1. Start a checkout and capture the saga id (omit `checkoutId` to auto-generate):
    ```bash
    curl -X POST http://localhost:5236/checkout/start \